-- The propensity to act on one's values and ethics as foundational to good management - Management in a chaotic world of demographic, cultural, global and technological change
+• The propensity to act on one's values and ethics as foundational to good management

+• Management in a chaotic world of demographic, cultural, global and technological change

 The program is structured on a cohort model in which a group of students follows an integrated sequence of courses from beginning to end.
-Cohorts begin each fall.
 Courses are taught evenings and weekends, typically one night a week with an occasional Saturday seminar.